Frequently Asked Questions about GL.iNet KVM¶

 As to the controlling device, whether software needs to be installed on it depends on the way you want to access the controlled device.

-If your controlling device is Windows or macOS, you can install the GLKVM application on it to remotely access GL.iNet KVM and the controlled device.
+If your controlling device runs Windows or macOS, you can install the GLKVM app on it to remotely access your GL.iNet KVM and the controlled device.
+Click here for details.

 Q3.
-How do I access the GL.iNet KVM and the controlled device connected to it?
+How do I access the GL.iNet KVM and the controlled device?

 A3.
-Take GL-RM1 (Comet) as an example.
-There are three ways to access the GL-RM1 and the controlled device:
+There are three ways to access the GL.iNet KVM and the controlled device:

 Q4.
 Do I need to open ports (exposed to WAN) for GL.iNet KVM to achieve remote access?